You are here

 You will need some strips of paper.

 - Draw a simple picture of a fortune teller.
-Elicit/pre-teach the following vocabulary: crystal ball, earring, fog/cloud, fortune teller etc. Ask students what she does.
-What other things can she use to tell the future (cards, palm reading, tea leaves etc)?
-Have you ever been to a fortune teller?
+Elicit/pre-teach the following vocabulary: crystal ball, earring, fog/cloud, fortune teller, etc. Ask students what he or she does.
+What other things can they use to tell the future (cards, palm reading, tea leaves, etc.)?
+Have they ever been to a fortune teller?

-- Elicit what kind of topics you might ask about at the fortune teller (e.g. work, school, love, family, money, health etc) and write the on the board.
+- Elicit what kind of topics you might ask a fortune teller about, e.g. work, school, love, family, money, health, etc. and write them on the board.

-- Give each student 3 strips of paper.
-On each paper get students to write 1 question to ask the fortune teller.
-Monitor to check that they are writing open questions and using the ‘will' form.
+- Give each student three strips of paper.
+On each paper get students to write one question to ask the fortune teller.
+Monitor to check that they are writing open questions and using the will form.

 - Elicit ideas of what fortune tellers say to customers when they arrive.
-Then pre-teach and drill rhyme ‘cross my palm with silver and I'll tell you your future'.
+Then pre-teach and drill the rhyme Cross my palm with silver and I'll tell you your future.

 - Demonstrate the activity with a strong student.
 Ensure that you give extended answers as the fortune teller or ask follow-up questions as the customer.

-- Split the class in 2.
+- Split the class in two.
 Half are fortune tellers and half are customers.
 Fortune tellers sit around the room.
-Customers sit opposite a fortune teller and after the fortune teller says the rhyme ask the 3 questions.
-Set a time limit of 2 or 3 minutes.
+Customers sit opposite a fortune teller and after the fortune teller says the rhyme, customers ask their three questions.
+Set a time limit of two or three minutes.

-- After 2 minutes customers rotate to a new fortune teller.
-After customers have spoken to all fortune tellers, feedback on what futures people were told and ask ‘Who was the best fortune teller?'.
+- Then customers rotate to a new fortune teller.
+After customers have spoken to all fortune tellers, feedback on what futures people were told and ask who they thought was the best, most realistic or nicest fortune teller.
 Customers and fortune tellers swap roles and repeat.
 Feedback again.